 Babies lose water through various processes, including urination, bowel movements, sweating, crying, and breathing, and it is replaced through drinking.
 However, certain factors, such as vomiting, diarrhea, nursing strikes, and bottle-feeding difficulties, can disrupt the balance between fluid loss and replacement, leading to dehydration.

 It's important to note that infant hydration involves more than just water - babies also need the electrolytes (contained in breast milk), such as salt, to maintain proper fluid balance.
 Dehydration can be classified into three types: water loss, electrolyte deficiency, or a combination of both.

 Signs of Dehydration in Babies

-Some symptoms of dehydration in babies are relatively easy to pick up, but by then, it may be quite serious.
-Often, dehydration in a baby accompanies a viral or bacterial infection, which increases temperature and thereby fluid loss.
+Some symptoms of dehydration in babies are relatively easy to pick up, but by then, it may be pretty serious.
+Often, dehydration in a baby accompanies a viral or bacterial infection, which increases temperature and, thereby, fluid loss.

 Dehydration in a baby may be accompanied by the following:

 - Sunken eyes.

 - Dark urine.